-Community problems can only be resolved by the community, for the community; and the means resolution can only emerge from implementation of consensus protocols.
-The elements that produce consensus are:
+Community problems can only be resolved by the community itself, for the community; and the means resolution can only emerge from implementation of consensus protocols.
+The elements that produce such consensus are:

 - Free and unrestricted community access to the full range information, as identified by the community;

 - Free access of all sectors of the national community to the same information;